arthurmath/arthurmath/README.md

 - 👋 Hi, I’m @arthurmath
-- 👀 I’m interested in Computer science, Mathematics and Machine learning.
+- 👀 I’m interested in Computer science, Mathematics and AI.
-- 🌱 I’m currently learning Quantum computing @ EDF
+- 🌱 I’m currently learning NLP and Generative AI.
-- 💞️ I’m looking to collaborate on variational quantum algorithms
+- 💞️ I’m looking to collaborate on Machine, Deep and Reinforcement learning.
 - 📫 How to reach me: arthur.mathorel@gmail.com

 <!---